 - Tell all Ontario party leaders how you feel

 - Make a donation to support Children's Mental Health Ontario

 - Register for our newsletter

-- Visit www.kidsmentalhealthcantwait.ca to send your letter to Premier Wynne today
+- Visit www.kidsmentalhealthcantwait.ca to send your letter today

 - Meet with your MPP - This is one of the most critical advocacy activities available.
 See our Tips and sample script for meeting with your MPP.
 If an MPP hears a story directly from a family or youth it is more likely to move them to act.

-- Share CMHO's most recent Report card on Child and Youth Mental Health with your MPP
+- Share CMHO's most recent Facts and Budget Submission with your MPP

 - Tips for successfully advocating for better child and youth mental health care